xcat2/confluent-docs/docs/advanced_topics/confluentosdeploy.md

     # nodedeploy <nodes> -n rhel-8.2-x86_64-default

-# Requesting node identifiers from nodeinventory
+## Requesting node identifiers from nodeinventory

 If discovery has been skipped and a BMC has been added manually, then the following command will populate attributes needed for deployment for most scenarios:

     # nodeinventory node -s

-# Manually indicating node identifiers
+## Manually indicating node identifiers

 For many users, node identifiers will be automatically gathered by node discovery process.
 However, the discovery process is optional, and if not wanting to use the process, or using servers that are not supported by the discovery process, then it is possible to feed the data into the requisite attributes rather than using a discovery process.
 For a MAC address:

     # nodeattrib node net.hwaddr=00:01:02:03:04:05

+!!! note
-Note that in discovery, we tend to prefer the UUID, as it makes the boot process the most adaptive for dealing with multi-nic booting with only a single identifier.
+    In discovery, we tend to prefer the UUID, as it makes the boot process the most adaptive for dealing with multi-nic booting with only a single identifier.
 It's also more commonly available in nodeinventory across systems.
 However, for certain non-Lenovo systems, the UUID may not be reliable and the MAC address can be used.
 Also if MAC addresses are more familiar, they may be used.

 Alternatively, a system UUID may be used instead:

     # nodeattrib node id.uuid=c70998ec-0585-45da-85f0-f06717ec97e6

-# Next steps
+## Next steps

 With OS deployment ready, depending on circumstances it may be appropriate to move on to: